Pete Flint: Trulia

 While looking for off campus housing in 2004, between the first and second year of his MBA course at Stanford, Flint conceived of Trulia.
 He observed that the number of consumers researching real estate was growing rapidly, yet all the major websites in the category were not focused on delivering a compelling consumer experience.
 These websites also failed to provide compelling advertising products because they did not tap into the billions of dollars being spent on advertising in the real-estate newspaper classifieds.
 Flint wrote the original business plan while at Stanford.
 Flint recruited a team of Stanford students to turn Flint's concept into a company.
 Of the original students that worked on the project, Sami Inkinen joined Flint to incorporate the company in June 2005.

 Flint scaled Trulia to become one of the leading online real estate companies in the US.
-He raised Venture Capital from Accel Partners and Sequoia Capital, and took the company public with an IPO on the NYSE in September 2012.
+He raised venture Capital from Accel Partners and Sequoia Capital, and took the company public with an initial public offering on the New York Stock Exchange in September 2012.
 In 2014 Trulia merged with Zillow in a $3.5 billion acquisition to create the world's largest real estate company.